almostearthling/when-command-docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 A brief description follows on how to setup a simple profile in *Unison* for the sake of this example.
-This utility can do much more, please refer to the specific documentation for details.
+This utility can do much more, refer to the specific documentation for details.

 Installation